This Iceland road trip begins and ends in the world's northernmost capital on the southern shores of Faxa Bay, Reykjavik.

 As such, this small fishing village makes the perfect base camp for a road trip around the peninsula and allows easy access to nearby hiking trails and waterfalls.
 Get your cameras at the ready!

 While Kirkjufell Mountain is the most popular attraction accessible from Grundarfjordur, your day can also be spent at sea embarking on a whale watching tour off the shores of the peninsula.
 Sea-angling and bird watching tours are also available in various months across the year.

-When departing Grundarfjordur, and continuing your Iceland road trip to Thingvellir, be sure to stop at Sturlureykir Visiting Horse to greet and ride Icelandic horses.
+When departing Grundarfjordur, and continuing your Golden Circle Drive to Thingvellir, be sure to stop at Sturlureykir Visiting Horse to greet and ride Icelandic horses.